mmondics/aiops-z/README.md

     A Change is an Event where Instana recognizes a change in configuration or status of a component it is monitoring, such as a deployment, pod, node, or server.
 Changes can be correlated with Issues under the umbrella of an Incident.

-    This is the end of the navigation portion of this demonstration, so next we will start to put this knowledge to use.
-We just looked through a small portion of what Instana offers, but you now have a general sense of the capabilities Instana offers and how each is tied to one another through AI-driven algorithms and rules.
+    This is the end of the navigation portion of this demonstration, so next you will start to put this knowledge to use.
+You now have a general sense of the capabilities Instana offers and how each is tied to one another through AI-driven algorithms and rules.

 ### Using Instana to Identify an Issue

 As you looked through the various sections of the Instana dashboard, a few errors kept popping up.
-In this section, we will use Instana to pinpoint the root cause of the errors and fix them.
+In this section, you will use Instana to pinpoint the root cause of the errors and fix them.
 When debugging with Instana, a good place to start is Events.

 37. **Click the Events option in the left side menu.
 Click on Incidents if you aren't automatically taken there.**

     ![instana-menu-events](https://raw.githubusercontent.com/mmondics/media/main/images/instana-menu-events.png)

-    Instana has identified Incidents for us to look into.
+    Instana has identified Incidents to look into.

 38. **Click one of the Incidents titled "Erroneous call rate is too high".**